wincent/clipper/README.md

 key followed by `<C-y>`:

     bind-key C-y run-shell "tmux save-buffer - | nc localhost 8377"

+In tmux 1.8 or later, we have access to the new `copy-pipe` command and can use a single key binding to copy text into the tmux copy buffer and send it to Clipper and therefore the system clipboard at the same time:

+    bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

 Here we're using netcat (`nc`) to send the contents of the buffer to the listening Clipper agent.